impact of cotton gin

 Additionally, the increased demand for cotton brought about by the cotton gin led to the widespread use of slave labor to meet production needs.
 The reliance on enslaved laborers not only had profound social and economic impacts but also contributed to the degradation of the environment through unsustainable farming practices.

-See also Pros and Cons of Beeswax for Skin
+See also Pros and Cons of Hormones in Agriculture

 Impact on Slavery and Plantation System